 - 6 Aug Pte Anthony Clynch aged 28 years.

 - 23 Aug Louisa Carson, aged 19 years, wife of Sgt G. Carson.

-- 18 Oct Margaret Davies daughter of Pte Daniel Davies.
+- 18 Oct Margaret Darrow daughter of Pte Daniel Darrow.

 - 20 Oct Joseph George Ritchie aged 5 months, son of Pte Alexander Ritchie.

 - 29 Dec Pte Thomas Jones aged 34 years.